eskaine/simple-dapp/README.md

-# Simple Dapp - Message
+# Simple Ethereum Dapp - Message

-A simple blockchain dapp to fetch and set a message.
+A simple ethereum-based blockchain dapp to fetch and set a message.

 ## Techstack